QUICK-GCP-LAB/Google-Cloud-Lab-Solutions/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab.md

 ### Task 2: Download the challenge notebook

-1. In your notebook, click the terminal.
+1. In your notebook, click the `terminal`.
 2. Clone the repo by running the command:

 ```